-- 44.1 he/she resigns his/her position as a Board Member in writing; or - he/she ceases to be a National Member unless he/she is a co-optee in terms of Rule 42.1 or an appointee of the Parent or an appointee of The Scottish Housing Regulator; or - he/she misses four Management Board meetings in a row without special leave of absence previously being granted by the Board either at his/her request or by exercise of the Board's discretion; or - except in the case of a Board Member appointed by the Parent, the majority of National Members voting at a general meeting decide this.
-(The National Members at the meeting may then elect someone to take his/her place.
-If a replacement is not elected at the meeting, the Board may appoint a Board Member in terms of Rule 41); or. - except in the case of a Board Member appointed by the Parent, the majority of those remaining Board Members present and voting at a special meeting of the Board convened for the purpose decide to remove him/her as a Board Member.
-The resolution to remove him/her as a Board Member must relate to one of the following issues: - 44.5.1 failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association; - 44.5.2 failure to sign or failure to comply with the Association's Code of Conduct for Board Members; or 14 - 44.5.3 a breach of the Association's Rules, standing orders or other policy requirements; - 44.6 he/she becomes ineligible as a Board Member in terms of Rule 43; or - he/she is a co-optee whose period of office is ended in accordance with Rules 39.1 or 42.2; or - 44.8 he/she is a Board Member retiring in accordance with Rule 39.1; or - 44.9 he/she is a Board Member appointed by the Parent and the Parent subsequently removes him/her from the Board. - 44.10 at the date of his/her last election/appointment as a Board Member he/she was a Tenant or Client and he/she subsequently ceases to be a Tenant or Client unless the Board, by resolution approves that he/she shall remain a Board Member.
+- 44.1 he/she resigns his/her position as a Board Member in writing; or - he/she ceases to be a Member unless he/she is a co-optee in terms of Rule 42.1 or an appointee of The Scottish Housing Regulator; or - 44.3 he/she misses four Management Board meetings in a row without special leave of absence previously being granted by the Board either at his/her request or by exercise of the Board's discretion; or - the majority of Members voting at a general meeting decide this.
+(The Members at the meeting may then elect someone to take his/her place.
+If a replacement is not elected at the meeting, the Board may appoint a Board Member in terms of Rule 41); or.

+- the majority of those remaining Board Members present and voting at a special meeting of the Board convened for the purpose decide to remove him/her as a Board Member.
+The resolution to remove him/her as a Board Member must relate to one of the following issues: - 44.5.1 failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association; - failure to sign or failure to comply with the Association's Code of Conduct for Board Members; or - 44.5.3 a breach of the Association's Rules, standing orders or other policy requirements; - 44.6 he/she becomes ineligible as a Board Member in terms of Rule 43; or - he/she is a co-optee whose period of office is ended in accordance with Rules 39.1 or 42.2; or - 44.8 he/she is a Board Member retiring in accordance with Rule 39.1.